SaljinAntony-39/E-Commerce-project-1/README.md

- I have uplaoded the main file in patch 2 check it on
+ I have uploaded the main file in patch 2 check it on

  # Quickstart